GTD the Trello way revisited

 What is Trello?

-As described on there website its “A Trello board is a list of lists, filled with cards, used by you and your team.
+As described on their website, “A Trello board is a list of lists, filled with cards, used by you and your team.
 It’s a lot more than that, though.
 Trello has everything you need to organize projects of any size.”.
-This is there tourhttps://trello.com/tour but basically you can create boards like
+This is their tourhttps://trello.com/tour but basically you can create boards like

 - Personal board